An Official Website of the Commonwealth of Kentucky

 This publication provides basic information for most boaters and answers the most commonly asked questions.
-However, it is not all inclusive.
-For further information, please contact the Division of Law Enforcement, #1 Sportsman’s Lane, Frankfort, KY 40601 or call 1-800-858-1549.
+However, it is not all-inclusive.
+For further information, please get in touch with the Division of Law Enforcement, #1 Sportsman’s Lane, Frankfort, KY 40601 or call 1-800-858-1549.

 For emergencies, officers may be contacted by dialing 1-800-252-5378, or local law enforcement agency or through the nearest Kentucky State Police post.
 One may use marine channel 16 to contact a local marina.